tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/备案前咨询/其他咨询_intl.md

 - If the domain name of a website points to a server in mainland China, ICP filing must be obtained.
 - If the domain name is used for email service (i.e., accessing organizational mailbox through "mail.domain name"), ICP filing must be obtained.

-### Is the necessity of ICP filing determined based on the domain name or port 80?
+### How can you tell whether ICP filing was obtained?
+By domain name or port 80?

-It is determined by the domain name.
-All domain names that are connected to the internet but have not obtained ICP filing will be detected and blocked, no matter which port is used.
+You can tell by the domain name.
+Domain names connected to the internet but do not have ICP filings will be detected and blocked, regardless of ports used.

 ### Does the server provider have to be the domain name registrar?